This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Toxicity

-Thought to be in the category of Lower Concern, but may contain contaminants
+Previously thought to be Lower Concern, but may contain contaminants

 Tubes made before 1982 (or even pre-1986) may contain PCBs as a contaminant.
 Current phthalos may also contain contaminants depending on country of manufacture or other variables.
 Please also see Monona Rossol's work as well as the Artist's Guide to Health and Safety, which has information that relates to working with pigments which contain copper.
 Treat all pigments and paints with studio safety protocols.